Search & Buy Jeju Air Flights

 17th July 2017

-Jeju Air Co., South Korea's leading budget carrier, has obtained approval from the Chinese authorities to fly two chartered flights to the neighboring country next week.
+Jeju Air Co., South Korea's leading budget carrier, has obtained approval from the Chinese authorities to fly two chartered flights to the neighbouring country next week.

 China has explicitly opposed the deployment of the Terminal High Altitude Area Defense system, arguing the powerful X-band radar that comes with it could spy on its military.